Phourtie-Phour/modelfolio2.github.io/README.md

-# modelfolio2.github.io

-# Overview
-This is a fictional character portfolio website focused solely on HTML and CSS basics, ideal for absolute beginners to understand structure, layout, and styling.

-Note: Ashley Noble is a fictional character created for this learning exercise.

-# My Responsibilities

-- Implemented the landing page based on design specifications

-- Adjusted layout, spacing, and alignment to match design intent

-- Handled multiple revisions based on feedback

-- Ensured responsive design across desktop and mobile devices

-- Collaborated with designers for UI improvements and clarification

-# Key Points
-- Focused on readability and accessibility for users with sensory sensitivities
-- Built a clean and consistent layout while maintaining design accuracy
-- Adapted design to real-world implementation constraints

-# Challenges & Approach

-## Design vs Implementation Gap

-The provided design images did not perfectly align with the actual layout.

-### Approach

-- Carefully analyzed spacing and proportions

-- Iteratively adjusted layout with CSS

-- Communicated with designers to refine alignment and spacing

-## Frequent Revisions

-Multiple adjustments were requested to improve visual balance and clarity.

-- Responded quickly to requests

-- Improved layout structure for readability

-- Ensured consistency across devices

-# Technologies

-- HTML

-- CSS

-# What I learned

-- How to adapt designs to real-world constraints
+# 🌟 Ashley Noble Portfolio (Fictional Character)

+## 📝 OverView
+This is a **simple portfolio project** focused solely on **HTML and CSS basics**, ideal for absolute beginners to understand **structure, layout, and styling**.

+> ⚠️ **Note:** Ashley Noble is a fictional character created for this learning exercise.

+---

+## 👤 My Responsibilities
+- Designed and implemented **semantic HTML structure** for beginners.
+- Styled pages using **minimal CSS**, emphasizing clarity and simplicity.
+- Adjusted project scope to match the **learning level of beginners**.

+---

+## 📌 Key Points
+- Focused exclusively on **core HTML/CSS fundamentals**.
+- Introduced **basic layout and styling practices**.
+- Avoided complex techniques (e.g., advanced reset CSS) to maintain accessibility for learners.
+- Structured code to be **easy to read, review, and replicate**.

+---

+## ⚔️ Challenges & Approach

+**Challenge:**
+Adjusting the project’s difficulty to suit beginner learners.
+Initially, some techniques I planned (like reset CSS) were too advanced.

+**Approach:**
+- Worked closely with staff at the **vocational rehabilitation center** to determine the right scope.
+- Selected only **essential HTML/CSS techniques** to teach fundamentals without overcomplicating.
+- Structured tasks progressively so learners could gain confidence step by step.

+---

+## 🛠️ Technologies
+- HTML5
+- CSS3

+---

+## 💡 What I Learned
+- How to **tailor a front-end project to absolute beginners**.
+- Importance of **semantic HTML** and **minimal, maintainable CSS**.
+- How to **structure educational projects** so learners can grasp fundamentals before moving to advanced topics.
+- Strategies for **adjusting complexity** while still covering essential front-end skills.